easy-http/mock-builder/README.md

 ### headerNotExists

-Expects a header does not exist.
+It expects a header does not exist.

 ```php
 $builder